 THE SUSTAINABLE DEVELOPMENT DIPLOMACY MASTER TRACK AT WAGENINGEN UNIVERSITY

 Sustainable Development Diplomacy (SDD) is a special track within the master programs Climate Studies (MCL), Environmental Sciences (MES), Forest and Nature Conservation (MFN) and International Development Studies (MID) of Wageningen University, the Netherlands (hereafter referred to as the “SDD master programs”).
 SDD arrived at Wageningen University in 2009.
-Representatives of the Dutch Ministry of Economic Affairs (abbreviated as EZ), the World Bank, the Fletcher School of Law and Diplomacy of Tufts University (abbreviated as ‘Fletcher’ below), and of the university itself, decided to start an SDD program at WUR and agreed upon an MoU.
-This partnership started as an Executive Course on SDD in 2009, but evolved into a full Master Track at WUR and an international PhD Program.
+Representatives of the Dutch Ministry of Economic Affairs (abbreviated as EZ), the World Bank, the Fletcher School of Law and Diplomacy of Tufts University (abbreviated as ‘Fletcher’ below), and of the university itself, decided to start an SDD program at WUR and agreed upon a Memorandum of Understanding.
+This partnership started as an Executive Course on SDD in 2009, but evolved into a full Master Track at WUR, and an international PhD Program.

-The purpose of the program is to provide (future) academics, practitioners and leaders in the public, private and non-profit sectors a combination of theory and practice of international diplomacy and negotiations in the field of sustainable development, allowing them to better understand, analyze and tackle the world’s most challenging problems.
+The purpose of the program is to provide (future) academics, practitioners and leaders in the public, private and non-profit sectors a combination of theory and practice of international diplomacy and negotiations in the field of sustainable development.
+In doing so allowing them to better understand, analyze and tackle the world’s most challenging problems.
 Rationales for this SDD master track are (at least) threefold: academic, normative and pragmatic.

 Secondly, current global issues (e.g. climate change, deforestation, desertification) are challenging the world’s organizational and institutional capacity to address them.
 The international community has agreed, since the Rio Summit in 1992, that sustainable development should be the road to navigate humanity out of these crises.
 This approach, though, implies both intra- and intergenerational equity as well as the maintenance of the carrying capacity of the earth.
 New ways of diplomacy and new innovative governance arrangements are needed to better attain these goals.
 Such diplomacy and governance should, according to some scholars, be much more stakeholder-inclusive, evidence-based, cross-sectoral, and integrative rather than distributive, thus addressing the ‘real’ root causes of sustainability issues (normative rationale).